justeat/OpenRastaSwagger/README.md

 ## Configuration

+To enable OpenRastaSwagger you need to add the endpoints to your service that will provide the Swagger JSON - these can be either OpenRasta routes, or an .aspx file.

+### Configuration - OpenRasta Routing

-To enable OpenRastaSwagger you need to add a couple of lines to your IConfigurationSource.
+To enable the OpenRasta routes, add a couple of lines to your IConfigurationSource.

 Given a configuration source that looks like this: